 Young help to persuade more than 18,000 people to back PONO music Kickstarter.
 In 2015 the company made a portable digital music player called Pono player as well as an online store that will sell music downloads at a higher resolution than rivals like Apple’s iTunes.
 The reviews of the player were mixed and sales were poor in 2017.
 Neil announced that PONO would cease production permanently.

 So dear readers, these were our next 5 successful Kickstarter campaigns.
 I bet these will definitely inspire you to put your ideas in a more creative way.

 Also, this proves that with a strong mind and a new idea we can create a whole new invention.
 For more interesting topics comment in the comment section below. till then, Stay tuned!

 - World-class industries most likely to make you a millionaire

 - Best Career Options After 12th | Best Career Options After Graduation

-- How To Become A Successful Youtuber- Tips For Youtube In 2021
+- How To Become A Successful Youtuber- Tips For Youtube

 - 15 Most Important Lessons Learned In Life